mia-cx/docs/content/Projects/canvas/index.md

 Custom domains will be a cool and relatively simple additional feature to add after these to enhance incentive for artists to switch.
 I'm not sure how cheap I can manage custom domains, because automated SSL certificate generations tends to be a pain, but I will try to get this as low as possible to maybe even add this as a free bonus for early adopters.

+After these, I will have to re-assess.
+Is canvas making enough money to afford marketing campaigns?
+Should we work on expanding the feature-set first?

-After these, I will have to re-assess, and listen to user feedback to decide which features should come next.
+I want every decision along the way to be transparent and in the interest of the users on the platform, and I will listen to user feedback to decide on which steps to take next.

 This is also the point where I will think about starting work on Textile.